clueboard/milc/README.md

 Because I believe in writing good CLI tools.

-In researching modules before writing MILC I saw variations of the same story over and over.
+In researching CLI libs before writing MILC I saw variations of the same story over and over.
 "I started with {Click,Docopt,Whatever} but after a while I ended up just going back to argparse."
 In pretty much every case as the complexity of their program grew they needed to do things argparse made easy and their framework made hard.

 MILC attempts to solve this by embracing the complexity of argparse.
-It handles the drudgery of setting up argparse for you, but gives you the means to control that complexity when you need to.
+It handles the drudgery of setting up argparse for you, but gives you an elegant means to control that complexity when you need to.
+When your CLI framework relies on parsing function signatures you are necessarily limited in what you can do.
+Function annotations make this a little better but they are not a full solution to the problem.

 If you care about writing good CLI tools (and I hope you do) you will want more control over the behavior of your program than Click or Docopt give you.